-The skills obtained in this course will be welcomed by any employer and provides a sound base for students to start thinking about their own business.
-Countless careers are opened up to them including finance, marketing, personnel, accounting, law and entrepreneurship.
+The skills obtained in this course will be welcomed by any employer and provides a sound base to start thinking about your own business.
+Countless careers are opened up to you including finance, marketing, personnel, accounting, law and entrepreneurship.

 Business Studies - CTEC Level 3